cube-soft/cube.core/Readme.md

 [![AppVeyor](https://ci.appveyor.com/api/projects/status/brama8ylsuk8xjer?svg=true)](https://ci.appveyor.com/project/clown/cube-xui)
 [![Codecov](https://codecov.io/gh/cube-soft/Cube.Xui/branch/master/graph/badge.svg)](https://codecov.io/gh/cube-soft/Cube.Xui)

-Cube.Xui is a library to support the MVVM pattern in WPF applications.
+The Cube.Xui package has bindings, converters, commands, behaviors, and other components to provide support the MVVM pattern in WPF applications.
-The library is available for .NET Framework 3.5, 4.5, .NET Core 3.0, or later.
+The package is available for .NET Framework 3.5, 4.5, .NET 5.0, or later.
 Note that basic functionality for the MVVM pattern is implemented in the [Cube.Core](https://github.com/cube-soft/Cube.Core), and the WinForms part is in the [Cube.Forms](https://github.com/cube-soft/Cube.Forms).

 ## Installation